 In addition, much shorter deadlines may apply in some workplace claims.
 For example, a California worker who intends to pursue a worker’s compensation claim is required to make a report to his or her employer within 30 days of the injury.

-Talking to a personal injury attorney who is experienced in construction injury cases as early as possible can help protect your claims and ensure that important evidence is secured.
+Talking to a construction accident lawyer or attorney who is experienced in construction injury cases as early as possible can help protect your claims and ensure that important evidence is secured.

-Talk to a Construction Injury Attorney Right Away
+Talk to a Construction Accident Lawyer Right Away

 At the Thompson Law Offices, we make it our mission to untangle the complexities in a construction accident case and prepare the strongest case possible.
 Our construction site accident lawyer’s goal is always to pursue full value of your claims, so you can move forward secure in the resources you need to recover and rebuild.